giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-06-07-easing-2-curve-an-editor-window-to-create-animation-curve-from-easing-functions.md

 categories: Lab
 tags: unity3d editor-window animation-curve gamedev open-source gist
 ---

-I coded an [EditorWindow](https://docs.unity3d.com/Manual/editor-EditorWindows.html) to create [AnimationCurve](https://docs.unity3d.com/ScriptReference/AnimationCurve.html) using easing functions that define how much a value change over time.
+I've coded an [EditorWindow](https://docs.unity3d.com/Manual/editor-EditorWindows.html) to create an [AnimationCurve](https://docs.unity3d.com/ScriptReference/AnimationCurve.html) using easing functions that define how much a value changes over time.

 # Introduction
-There are a bunch of classic easing functions, like: InQuad, OutElastic, InOutSin and InOutBounce.
-All them are functions that have a input parameter `time` and it return value between 0 and 1 that.
+There are many classic easing functions, such as: InQuad, OutElastic, InOutSin, and InOutBounce.
+All of these are functions that have a `time` input parameter and a return value between 0 and 1 that.

 For example, the easing function `OutCirc` is coded like:
 ```csharp